emrgnt-cmplxty/fermi/docs/docs/6.integrator/create-transactions.md

 The second line above deconstructs several utilities from nearAPI that you will use to interact with the blockchain.

-- `connect` - create a connection to Axion passing configuration variables
+- `connect` - create a connection to Fermi passing configuration variables
 - `KeyPair` - creates a keyPair from the private key you'll provide in an `.env` file
 - `keyStores` - stores the keyPair that you will create from the private key and used to sign Transactions
-- `utils` - used to format Axion amounts
+- `utils` - used to format Fermi amounts

 ### Accounts & Network {#accounts--network}